+ What makes WISER's micro-location system different from other tracking systems?

-WISER’s Locator system can locate and track almost any type of material asset.
+WISER’s micro-location system can locate and track almost any type of material asset.
 This includes crates, pallets, bins, shipping containers, forklifts, hand-trucks, individual tools, robots, manufactured parts, hard-hats, security badges, electronic devices, and so on.
-Once your mesh antenna nodes are set up, all you need to do is attach a WISER mini Tracker Tag to the asset you want to locate.
+Once your mesh antenna nodes are set up, all you need to do is attach a WISER Tracker Tag to the asset you want to locate.
 See WISER’s current Case Studies for examples of how this works.

 + How many assets can I track?